 Sami Nassar, vice president of cyber security solutions at NXP Semiconductors, told EE Times, “As a technology vendor, we find getting a third-party certification is always a good thing.
 It helps to differentiate good products from bad.”

-Security by design But Nassar provided a few cautions.
+But Nassar provided a few cautions.
 Whether a connected vehicle or a smart home solution such as that of Apple’s HomeKit or Google’s Weave, “Each vertical [IoT] segment already has its own set of compliance requirements for interoperability and security.”

 He stressed, “We want to encourage UL to get into security certifications.”
 But it won’t be easy for the group to “uniformalise” a cybersecurity standard to cut across the industries, he added.
 UL 2900, for now, might be useful only for products in industry pockets where compliance requirements don’t exist, he suspected.